Isaan writers, students express solidarity with activists charged after Harry Potter-themed protest - The Isaan Record

 “We’d like to ask all relevant authorities if people’s freedom of expression is still in place,” the statement of the Khon Kaen student group reads.
 “Do the people in this country still have the freedom to express their opinions based on facts, or not?
 Do the police, the military, and the authorities ever consider their role at all?”

-The arrests of the two men and the news about more expected charges against members of the pro-democracy movement fueled more protest on Saturday evening in Buriram and at Bangkok’s Siam Skywalk.
+The arrests of the two men and the news about more expected charges against members of the pro-democracy movement fueled more protests on Saturday evening in Buriram and at Bangkok’s Siam Skywalk.